ldtteam/MinecoloniesWiki/pages/src/source/buildings/hospital.md

 layout: building
 ---
 {% capture content %}
-### Note: The Hospital cannot be built until you have finished the research in the [University](../../source/buildings/university).
+### Note: The Hospital cannot be built until you have finished the research in the {% building_link university %}.

 The Hospital is where injured or sick citizens go.
 The Healer will heal them with various items.
 The possible diseases can be changed in the [config file](../../source/misc/configfile), however, these are the defaults: